-The chances of a severe interaction between kratom and polyethylene glycol is low.
+The chances of a severe interaction between kratom and polyethylene glycol (PEG) are low.

-Polyethylene glycol (Miralax) is classified as an osmotic laxative, which means it draws water into the colon and stool, softening it and making it easier to pass.
+Polyethylene glycol (Miralax) is classified as an osmotic laxative.
+These laxatives draw water into the colon and stool, softening it and making it easier to pass.

 Many other laxative medications share a similar level of risk when used alongside kratom.